OE-FET/customxepr/README.md

 - Bruker Xepr software with Python XeprAPI (required for EPR related functions)
 - Postfix - mail transfer agent (required for email notifications from localhost)
-- NI-VISA (pyvisa-py is used as a fallback if not installed)

 *Required python modules:*
 - PySide2 or PyQt >= 5.9